lonesometraveler/lonesometraveler.github.io/_posts/2020-04-22-Maxbotix-Ultrasonic.md

 This week, I played around with an ultrasonic range finder and wrote a little library for it in Rust.
 The outcome is shown in the image above.
 This system measures the distance between myself and Ferris.

-I used a ultrasonic sensor from [Maxbotix](https://www.maxbotix.com) to measure distance.
+I used an ultrasonic sensor from [Maxbotix](https://www.maxbotix.com) to measure distance.
 This project monitors the sensor's output and shows the measured distance on a LED display.

 Here are two new things I learned from this project: